Overview

 const [opened, { open, close, toggle }] = useDisclosure(false)

-Before the App appears on-screen, Mantine checks the localStorage for any saved colorScheme, so that the first paint is done with the correct colorScheme.
+Before the App appears on-screen, Mantine reads localStorage for any saved colorScheme, so the first paint is done with the correct colorScheme.